djibe/Android-tutorials/README.md

 ## Samsung Galaxy S6

-You can upgrade your Samsung Galaxy S6 (SM-G920F/zeroflte) from Stock to Android 10 Q / LineageOS 17.1.
+You can upgrade your Samsung Galaxy S6 (SM-G920F/zeroflte) from Stock to Android 11 / LineageOS 18.

-Tutorial is here (32.000+ views): <https://forum.xda-developers.com/galaxy-s6/general/guide-tutorial-howto-samsung-galaxy-s6-t4108425>
+Tutorial is here (33.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s6-sm-g920f-stock-to-android-10.4108425/>

 What you will learn:

 - Flash your phone with Odin
 - Backup IMEI and Nandroid backup
 - Flash and use TWRP recovery
-- Install Android 10 Q
+- Install Android 11
 - Get root access and SafetyNet with Magisk
 - Change screen resolution for better battery
 - Set Dark mode for better battery